 - Unrecognized Device ID

-- Using a older Microsoft Windows 98 or Microsoft Windows 95 Device Driver
+- Using an older Microsoft Windows Device Driver

 - Faulty Hardware or Firmware